nusratjakhura/My-Portfolio/README.md

 🏠 Landing Page

-🌷 Displays "Hello" in a stylish cursive font.

-🌷 Shows my name "This is Nusrat" with a subtle description.

-🌷 Message: (Zoom out to know more!)
+🌷 Displays a Message: (Zoom out to know more!)

 🌷 On zooming out, 4 sections appear: